 3. Go Hiking, Mountain Biking, or Wine Tasting

-Summary on the Cost of Living in Spain
+Summary of the Cost of Living in Spain

 Amongst other European countries, Spain is certainly one of the cheaper ones when it comes to living costs.
 Here is a monthly budget amount calculated for 2 people based on my own personal experience living in Alicante, Spain:

 5. Health insurance: free if you apply for Spanish residency or have a European Health Insurance Card (EHIC)